danhartley/dashboard/README.md

 # Responsible development

-Tables showing the outcome of company pledges, broken down by principles, values and requirement checklists.
+Responsible dashboard that illustrates the outcome of company pledges, broken down by principles, values and requirement checklists.

 Based on [Create React App](https://create-react-app.dev/) and the TypeScript template.